FIVE MOST SURPRISING FINDS

-Consider a nation of about 47 million people — larger than Canada, larger than Poland, larger than Australia.
-This nation generates roughly $1.7 trillion in annual economic output.
-That would place it fifteenth among the world’s economies — ahead of Mexico, ahead of Indonesia, ahead of the Netherlands, ahead of Saudi Arabia.
+A nation of about 47 million people — larger than Canada or Poland, and even Australia — generates roughly $1.7 trillion in annual economic output.
+That would place it fifteenth among the world’s economies, ahead of Mexico, Indonesia, the Netherlands, and Saudi Arabia.

-Its people live inside the world’s wealthiest country.
-They have access to the most advanced infrastructure, the most productive labor markets, and the most sophisticated financial systems on earth.
-This nation has produced some of the most influential cultural output in human history — music, literature, art, athletic achievement, and scientific contribution.
+Residents inhabit the world’s wealthiest country and enjoy its advanced infrastructure, productive labor markets, and sophisticated financial systems.
+Music, literature, art, athletic achievement, and scientific contribution rank among the most influential cultural output this nation has produced in human history.
 Its cultural exports shape the tastes and habits of billions of people on every continent.

 And yet this nation, despite its size, its economic output, and its cultural power, controls the following.

-That nation is Black America.
-The gap between what it produces and what it controls — between its economic output and its accumulated wealth, between its buying power and its ownership stake, between what it earns and what it keeps — is the single most consequential economic fact in the United States.
+Black America is that nation.
+What separates its output from its control — its economic output from accumulated wealth, its buying power from ownership stake, its earnings from what it keeps — stands as the single most consequential economic fact in the United States.

 Black America generates $1.7 trillion in annual economic output — the world’s 15th largest economy — yet its median household wealth is just $24,100.